spdk/spdk/doc/nvmf.md

 Layer Security (TLS) protocol in compliance with NVMe TCP transport specification.
 Only version 1.3 of the TLS protocol is supported.
 This feature is considered experimental.

-Currently, it is only possible to establish a fabric secure channel using TLS and NVMe-oF in-band authentication is not supported.
+Currently, it is only possible to establish a fabric secure channel using TLS.
 The channel is protected by a symmetric pre-shared key (PSK) using either `TLS_AES_256_GCM_SHA384` (recommended) or `TLS_AES_128_GCM_SHA256` cipher suite.
 The cipher suite is selected based on the hash function associated with a key.
 During configuration, the keys are expected to be in the PSK interchange format (see NVMe TCP transport specification 1.0c, section 3.6.1.5).

 The target supports assigning different keys for each host connecting to a given subsystem.
 It is also possible for a single host to use different keys for different subsystems.
 The keys are